 JOE EVANS started reviewing (writing under his full name: Jonathan Evans) for the acclaimed theatre website "Spy In The Stalls" in September 2017 and has since had the privilege of covering many shows, both on the fringe and in the West End.

-Current and archive reviews are listed below, for full collection please visit the blog site (under construction... coming soon).
+Scroll down for a selection of reviews.
+For full collection please visit the blog site (under construction... coming soon).

 Reviewed 30th January 2018